HEART SERVICES

 FAQs

 A catheter is small enough to be inserted into your body and can perform various functions.
-In the case of a heart catheterization, this tube is small enough to be passed through a blood vessel to reach the heart, allowing doctors to examine structures of the heart.
+In the case of a heart right heart catheterization, this tube can assess pressures in the heart chambers.
+In the case of a left heart catheterization, the catheter can be used to assess the major heart vessels and can be used for certain procedures such as angioplasty and stent placement. is small enough to be passed through a blood vessel to reach the heart, allowing doctors to examine structures of the heart.
 The catheter can then be used for certain procedures, including stent placement, angioplasty, or collecting a heart tissue sample (biopsy).

-The procedure itself usually takes 30 to 60 minutes.
-However, the time spent recovering in the hospital immediately afterwards may last several hours.
+The procedure itself usually takes 30 to 60 minutes, however it can take longer depending on each patient’s anatomy.
+The time spent recovering in the hospital immediately afterwards may last several hours.
 Additional time in the hospital for recovery and observation may be recommended by your doctor depending on your individual care needs.

-Cardiac catheterization is a procedure commonly used by doctors to diagnose or treat patients with heart problems such as coronary artery disease, congenital heart disease, or arrhythmias.
-A doctor may recommend a heart catheterization if you are at risk of heart problems or are experiencing symptoms that may indicate an underlying heart issue.
+Cardiac catheterization is a procedure commonly used by doctors to diagnose or treat patients with heart problems such as coronary artery disease, heart failure, valve disease, congenital heart disease, or arrhythmias.
+A doctor may recommend a cardiac catheterization if you are at risk of heart problems or are experiencing symptoms that may indicate an underlying heart issue.

-Recovery time will vary depending on the patient and the reason for heart catheterization.
+Recovery time will vary depending on the patient and the reason for the cardiac catheterization.
 Individuals who undergo this procedure should expect to stay in the hospital for several hours, and full recovery should take no more than one week.

 Get Care